aembke/fred.rs/README.md

 * Supports streaming results from the `MONITOR` command.
 * Supports custom commands provided by third party modules.
 * Supports TLS connections.
-* Handles cluster rebalancing operations without downtime or errors.
 * Supports streaming interfaces for scanning functions.
 * Options to automatically [pipeline](https://redis.io/topics/pipelining) requests when possible.
 * Automatically retry requests under bad network conditions.
-* Support for configuring performance settings that can affect performance under different network conditions.
-Callers can configure backpressure settings, when and how the underlying socket is flushed, and how many times requests are attempted.
 * Built-in tracking for network latency and payload size metrics.
 * An optional client pooling interface to round-robin requests among a pool of clients.
 * An optional sentinel client for interacting directly with sentinel nodes to manually fail over servers, etc.
 * An optional pubsub subscriber client that will automatically manage channel subscriptions.
-* Built in support for [tracing](https://crates.io/crates/tracing).

 ## Tracing